pmoorman/growthcasts/collections/_posts/2021-08-17-Write-ads-that-kill.md

 ---
 layout: pages/new-web/post
 current: post
-cover: /assets/images/Sandy_blog_2021_2.0.JPG
+cover: /assets/images/Leopard.jpeg
 navigation: True
 title: Write ads that kill by understanding narrative device
-subtitle: "The technique separating 5% of ads from the rest"
+subtitle: "Leave behind the writing style of the masses"
 date: 2021-08-17 11:07:01
-tags: Learning
+tags: Copywriting
 class: post-template
 subclass: 'post'
 author: sandy
-excerpt: The technique separating 5% of ads from the rest
+excerpt: Leave behind the writing style of the masses
 summary_items:
     - The low barrier to entry has flooded every platform with low-quality ads
     - Audiences avoid ads by recognising a common writing style
     - You can avoid being immediately flagged as an ad by using narrative device creatively
 ---

-**Pre-internet advertising was both ruthless and beautiful.**
+**Advertising was once ruthless and beautiful.**

 Ruthless because basic processes like audience targeting, producing copy, and analysing results were a slow, delicate affair.
 And beautiful, because the rigamarole constrained the game to a few pros who served their audiences with delightful ads.

-Today’s advertising arena is the opposite.
-Anyone with $5 and a keyboard can participate, which is creating:
+Today’s internet advertising arena is the opposite.
+Because anyone with $5 and a keyboard can participate, we face:
 - An overload of poorly executed ads
 - A public with a chronic case of ad fatigue

-Luckily, nearly all mediocre ads share something in common.
-You’re going to learn what that is, so you can do things differently.
+Luckily, nearly all mediocre ads share a common trait.
+You’re about to learn all about it, so you can do things differently.

-#### **How do you stand apart in a sea of low-quality ads?**
+#### **How to stand apart in a sea of low-quality ads**

 It begins with understanding the arena.

-The majority of advertisers are savvy enough to know that *some* understanding of sales psychology is a prerequisite for success.
-That leads them to invest in either free copywriting courses or low-cost digital marketing services.
-And that creates a common theme:
+Most advertisers are savvy enough to know they need *some* understanding of sales psychology to succeed.
+And that leads them to invest in either a few copywriting courses or a low-cost digital marketing service.

+Together, these create a common theme:

 *Most ad-writers are operating on a few copywriting basics.
-They can be likened to beginner photographers who’ve grasped the Rule of Thirds and treat it as an iron law.*
+They can be likened to beginner photographers who’ve grasped the Rule of Thirds and treat it as an iron law for every photo.*

-One of these copywriting fundamentals is worth our attention because while it's usually helpful, its overuse has turned it into a red flag for internet browsers:
+One of these copywriting fundamentals is usually helpful.
+But its overuse has turned it into a red flag that internet browsers use to spot and dodge ads:

-*Readers appreciate being spoken to as if the writer was engaging with them in a one-on-one conversation.*
+*Speak to the reader as if you are engaging with them in a one-on-one conversation.*

- This feeling can be created with both basic and advanced techniques.
-And here’s the thing:
+ It's possible to create this feeling with both basic and advanced techniques.
+And here’s the crux of this article:

 **Just about every advertiser is using the basic technique.**

-It revolves around an element called narrative device - the point of view a writer uses to speak to their reader.
+It revolves around an element called narrative device - the point of view you use to speak to your reader.

 Speaking directly to the reader with narrative device means using “you” language.
-Phrases like *“Imagine you’re…”* or *“You know what it’s like when…”*
+Phrases like *“Imagine you’re…”*, *“You know what it’s like when…”*, or *"Does this happen to you, too?"*

 With that in mind, take a second to think about this…